pmalhaire/bison/README.md

 ## test more

-you can run the parser on a big file ~1GB using
+You can run the parser on a big file ~1GB using.
+It's justs parse the file the parse result is not checked.

 ```bash
 make big_test